reneaas/ComputationalPhysics/projects/project4/README.md

 python3 main.py
 ```

-* Once this particular problem is run, you'll be prompted with:
+Once this particular problem is run, you'll be prompted with:
 ```console
 Which part of the project would you like to run? [b, c, e]
 ```

 Where the letters correspond to:
-- b : 2x2-lattice
+- b : The 2x2 lattice case, comparison with analytical values.
 - c : Estimation of equilibration & The probability distribution P(E)
 - e : Phase transitions